 MU / OSU project: Scholars from the MU and Oklahoma State University programs will meet for a networking outing.

-Scholar Expectations: Scholars will be expected to commit full-time to the program, perform a hypothesis-based research project, participate in the “Foundations in Veterinary Research and Discovery” course (out of state scholars will begin participation upon arrival) and present results of experiments at the MU 2018 CVM Research Day (MU scholars).
-Scholars will also have the opportunity to attend and present their project at the 2017 National NIH-Merial Symposium at the National Institutes of Health in Washington, D.C. in early August (dates TBD).
+Scholar Expectations: Scholars will be expected to commit full-time to the program, perform a hypothesis-based research project, participate in the “Foundations in Veterinary Research and Discovery” course (out of state scholars will begin participation upon arrival) and present results of experiments at the MU 2019 CVM Research Day (MU scholars).
+Scholars will also have the opportunity to attend and present their project at the 2018 National NIH-Merial Symposium at Texas A&M University, Aug 2-5, 2018.
 On completion of the training program, scholars will have been exposed to careers in research and obtained the necessary information to pursue a science-related career.

 Deadline for applications